Janne Mertanen: Life and career

-Janne Mertanen has studied at the Joensuu Conservatory as a student of Matti Haapasalo and at the Sibelius Academy where his teachers included Erik Thomas Tawaststjerna and Dmitri Bashkirov.
+Janne Mertanen has studied at the Joensuu Conservatory as a student of Matti Haapasalo and at the Sibelius Academy, where his teachers included Erik Thomas Tawaststjerna and Dmitri Bashkirov.
 He then completed his studies with Lazar Berman at the Accademia Pianistica in Imola, Italy.
-He made his debut at Wigmore Hall in London in 1994 with a Chopin program.
-In March 2010, he made his South American debut as the soloist of Schumann’s piano concerto with the Orchestra of the National Theater of Brazil.
+He made his debut at Wigmore Hall in London in 1994, with a Chopin program.
+In March 2010, he made his South American debut as the soloist of Schumann's piano concerto with the Orchestra of the National Theater of Brazil.
 In 2014, he made his solo debut in Japan with the Tokyo New City Orchestra.
 Janne Mertanen is best known for his performances and recordings of Frederic Chopin.
-Mertanen is also an Artistic Director of the music festival Joensuun Musiikkijuhlat, which has presented various well known artists like Klaus Mäkelä, Seela Sella and Iiro Rantala.
+Mertanen is also an Artistic Director of the music festival Joensuun Musiikkijuhlat, which has presented various well known artists, such as Klaus Mäkelä, Seela Sella and Iiro Rantala.

 Early life

-When Janne Mertanen was a child, he initially wanted to become a tennis player.
-However at the age of 12 he started to play piano and decided to make it his career.
+When Mertanen was a child, he initially wanted to become a tennis player.
+However, at the age of 12, he started to play piano and decided to make it his career.